Baghdad

 Background

-Iraq's neutrality is eroding from two directions: Iraqi Shia militias inside the Popular Mobilisation Forces have opened a kinetic front on US positions, while Iranian missiles route through Iraqi airspace.
-Baghdad's oil exports via Basra terminals tie domestic fiscal stability to a war Iraq did not join, making the city the most exposed non-belligerent capital in the region.
+Iraq's neutrality is eroding from two directions: Iraqi Shia militias inside the Popular Mobilisation Forces have opened a kinetic front against US positions, while Iranian Ballistic Missiles transit Iraqi airspace.
+Baghdad's oil exports via Basra terminals tie domestic fiscal stability to a war Iraq did not join, making it the most exposed non-belligerent capital in the region.
+Iraq's national team qualified for the 2026 FIFA World Cup; their games are a rare point of internal political unity amid the war.